Blog

 • Hello agents, my genre is archaeologist.

 This week I’ve cracked open the champagne because – drumroll – I’ve signed with a publisher for my first academic book.
 ‘Military Households of Roman Auxiliary Commanders in Western Europe and North Africa: Latin inscriptions, Vindolanda letters and praetorium archaeology.’
-Read more
+A bit of a mouthful that tells a reader what they’re going to get.
+It… Read more

 • Death came early for Christmas

 Death came early for Christmas.
 My father-in-law, in hospital, had assessed his chances and agreed with the professionals: no resuscitation, please.
 Midwinter’s eve he spoke on the telephone to his son, my husband.
-He promised another visit, tomorrow; an hour Read more
+He promised another visit, tomorrow; an hour later his heart stopped, giving up at 18 years since the heart attack he’d had… Read more

 • Behind the labels at the museum

 I’m working on some new fiction (which it’s far too early to say much about) and part of my research was a visit to the History of Science Museum at Oxford to see their magical and alchemical objects.
-This marble Read more
+This marble copy of an engraving of John Dee’s Holy Table in particular caught my eye.
+Dee… Read more